AgnesCleaq/AgnesCleaq/README.md

 - 👋 Hi, I’m @AgnesCleaq
 - 👀 I’m here to find talent
 - 🌱 I’m currently learning as much as I can
-- 💞️ I’m looking to collaborate on basic code
 - 📫 How to reach me agnes@cleaq.com

 <!---